$LS$-category of moment-angle manifolds and higher order Massey products: Introduction

 Here the \emph{nilpotency} $\Nill A$ of a graded algebra $A$ is the smallest integer $k$ such that all length $k$ products in the positive degree part $A^+$ vanish.
-Notice that $K$ is $(m+1)$-Golod whenever it is $m$-Golod, and $1$-Golodness of $K$ coincides with the classical notion of Golodness~\cite{MR0138667}, namely, that all products and (higher) Massey products are trivial in $\mathrm{Tor}^+_{R[v_1,\ldots,v_n]}(R[K],R)$.
+Notice that $K$ is $(m+1)$-annihilating whenever it is $m$-annihilating, and $1$-annihilating of $K$ coincides with $K$ being Golod~\cite{MR0138667}, namely, that all products and (higher) Massey products are trivial in $\mathrm{Tor}^+_{R[v_1,\ldots,v_n]}(R[K],R)$.
 All of this can be restated equivalently in terms of the cohomology of $\zk$ due to an isomorphism of graded commutative algebras $H^*(\zk;R)\cong\mathrm{Tor}_{R[v_1,\ldots,v_n]}(R[K],R)$ when $R$ is a field or $\Z$~\cite{MR2117435}.
-We will consider (co)homology with integer coefficients.
+We shall consider (co)homology with integer coefficients.